-The State Board of Dental Examiners (Board) adopts on an emergency basis an amendment to 22 TAC §108.7 in response to the COVID-19 disaster declaration.
-The amendment dictates the minimum standards for safe practice during the COVID-19 disaster.
+The State Board of Dental Examiners (Board) adopts on an emergency basis an amendment to 22 TAC §108.7, in response to the COVID-19 disaster declaration.
+The amendment is being made pursuant to Executive Order GA 19, and dictates the minimum standards for safe practice during the COVID-19 disaster.